yeoman/yo/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Allo' allo'!
-Thanks for taking your time to submit a pull request ❤
+Thanks for taking the time to submit a pull request ❤

 Please make sure you read and fulfill our pull request guidelines: https://github.com/yeoman/yeoman/blob/master/contributing.md